How to Write Lore That Will Deepen Your Fantasy World

 As the story begins, the protagonist expresses his apprehension about flying over the water and his fear of mermaids.
 This instantly raises questions—why is he afraid?
 What’s with mermaids?
 Is it a fear only he has?

 The answers to these questions can be provided with character conversation and exposition, which is perfectly fine.
-However, cumbersome exposition or extensive dialog to explain a background situation runs the risk of slowing down the action of the story.
+However, using cumbersome exposition or extensive dialog to explain a background situation or historical event runs the risk of slowing down the action of the story.

 The writer wants the readers to know right away about the dangers of mermaids, but doesn’t want to bore them either.
 So instead of a lengthy prologue, an extended dialogue, or wordy exposition, they slip a short story within a story before the first chapter: